Criminal Justice Major

-Choose a campus close you to you.
-You can study at the main campus in Plattsburgh or at one of our branch campuses at Queensbury or Hudson Valley.
+Choose a campus close you to you — you can study at the main campus in Plattsburgh or at our branch campus at Queensbury.

 What Are My Career Opportunities?

-Our liberal arts program qualifies graduates to pursue both professional and further academic goals.
+Our program qualifies you to pursue both professional and further academic goals.
 Employment opportunities for those with bachelor’s degrees in criminal justice include entry-level positions in the following areas: